Home Ā» Home Ā» Ideas for DIY Outdoor Fall Flower Planters

 The Best Flowers and Plants for Outdoor Fall Flower Containers

 All the plants on this list make excellent fall container plants.
 Depending what area of the country you live in and what gardening zone you’re in, as you experiment year-after-year, you will find more annual and perennial flowers and plants to add to this list.
-In my Zone 4b gardens, many of the fall plants listed here will survive a light frost or two.
-For those of you that are in warmer areas, some of these plants may survive all winter.
+In northern gardens many of the fall plants listed here will survive a light frost or two.
+On the other hand, some of these plants may survive all winter in southern gardens.

 • Mums